Constraining the formation of NGC1052-DF2 from its unusual globular cluster population: Introduction

 It may soon be possible to do galactic archaeology with GCs by using the current properties of GC systems (such as masses, ages, metallicities, and kinematics) to infer the environmental conditions in their progenitor galaxies at the time of their formation.
 Recent works have used particle tagging or analytical cluster models \citep{Kruijssen15b, Reina-Campos17} and their implementation into fully cosmological galaxy formation simulations to make important steps towards this goal \citep{Renaud17, emosaicsI, emosaicsII, kraken, Ramos-Almendares20, Halbesma20, krakenII}.
 Semi-analytic GC formation models are now able to predict the GC mass, metallicity, and age distribution of large statistical samples of galaxies in DM-only cosmological simulations \citep{Choksi18, Choksi19a}.
 In this paper we apply the analytical model for the initial cluster mass function from \citet{Trujillo-Gomez19} to investigate the properties of the progenitor of DF2 when its peculiar GC population formed.

 Surprisingly, further searches for UDGs in the NGC1052 system recently led to the discovery of a galaxy very similar to DF2.
-NGC1052-DF4 also has a large size, massive GCs, and low dark matter content \citep{vanDokkum19}.
+NGC1052-DF4 also has a large size, an unusually massive GC population, and low dark matter content \citep{vanDokkum19}.
 The presence of both objects in the same galaxy group indicates that they might be part of a broader, undetected population of galaxies.

 It should be noted that the two peculiar properties of DF2, i.e., its low DM content and its atypically massive GC system, depend on the inferred distance of $D = 19 \pm 1.7\Mpc$ used by \citet{vanDokkum18a}.
 This value has recently been disputed by another group, who find instead $\sim 13 \Mpc$ \citep{Trujillo19, Monelli19}.
 Using the smaller distance, \citet{Trujillo19} conclude that DF2 is a dSph galaxy with a typical DM content and a normal GC luminosity function.
 However, the original distance estimate seems to withstand further scrutiny.
 In an independent analysis, \citet{BlakesleeCantiello18} confirmed it using the surface brightness fluctuations (SBF) technique. \citet{Cohen18} again obtained a similar distance using SBF, and \citet{vanDokkum18c} found further confirmation using a distance ladder anchored on a satellite of a megamaser host galaxy.
+In addition, the $\sim 20\Mpc$ distance to NGC1052-DF4 (the second galaxy hosting unusually massive GCs) was confirmed by \citet{Danieli20}\footnote{After submission of this work, \citet{Shen21b} obtained the most precise distance estimate so far, $D = 22.1\pm1.2\Mpc$, confirming the fiducial distance assumed in our analysis (within the uncertainties). }.

 In this paper we assume the original parameters for DF2 and its GC system as published by \citet{vanDokkum18a} and \citet{vanDokkum18b}, and confirmed independently by \citet{BlakesleeCantiello18}.
 We also evaluate in detail the effect of the uncertainties in the distance determinations on the predictions made in this work (see Appendix~\ref{sec:distance}).
 The paper is organised as follows.
 Section \ref{sec:Model} summarises the analytical model for the initial cluster mass function.
 Section \ref{sec:GCMF} presents the analysis of the observed GCMF to recover the ICMF.
 Section \ref{sec:conditions} describes the implications of the analysis for the star-forming conditions in DF2 at $z>1$.
 Section~\ref{sec:formation} discusses the formation scenarios that may have led to the recovered conditions, and Section \ref{sec:conclusions} presents a summary of our findings.